 RezRATE was created because we understand how exhausting residency candidate selection can be.
-Every year you have to send out invitations, coordinate schedules, complete evaluations, organize feedback, and debate rankings.
+Every year you have to screen applicants, send out invitations, coordinate schedules, compile informational packets, complete evaluations, organize feedback, prepare for and conduct meetings, and debate rankings.
 Making a good match takes time, but it’s worth the effort because each resident represents a huge investment your program is making in its future.

 The annual estimated cost associated with training and supporting a single resident can range from $180,000* to $224,668**.
 Multiply that cost by each residency year and then multiply that total again by the number of residents you plan to support.
 The final sum might seem staggering, but it’s not unreasonable given all the ways residents contribute to a program’s overall success and reputation.